mercurius-js/cache/README.md

 - **policy~extendKey**

-extend the key to cache responses by different request, for example to enable custom cache per user.
+extend the key to cache responses by different requests, for example, to enable custom cache per user.
 See [examples/cache-per-user.js](examples/cache-per-user.js).
 Example